 We call these three approaches to coaching strategic, observational and motivational coaching.
 Sales managers that spend a higher percentage of their time coaching, typically are doing these three types of coaching.
 Unfortunately, these three types of coaching have a minimal impact on the four mistakes most salespeople are making on actual sales calls and meetings.

-There is, however one other style of sales coaching that is far more effective.
+There is, however, one other style of sales coaching that is far more effective.

 The Athlete Centered Model of Sales Coaching

 This style is called the “athlete centered model” because it involves coaching salespeople the same way athletes are coached, with practice, repetition and incrementally increasing difficulty and feedback.
-It’s practice and rehearsal based whereas most other forms of sales coaching is discussion and advice based.
+It’s practice and rehearsal based whereas most other forms of sales coaching are discussion and advice based.
 This is a significant difference that many sales executives are not familiar with.
 Most sales coaching is discussion and advice giving, which is why it is so ineffective at breaking habits that are deeply ingrained and uncomfortable to change.

 Occasionally, by some random occurrence, we’ve run into a sales manager that has learned this approach to coaching.
 Often, it’s a sales manager that has had experience coaching in athletics and brings those methods over to their sales organization.
 This style can have a dramatic impact on breaking bad selling habits when it is done skillfully.
 They are, generally speaking, lone wolves in this respect as there are very few sales organizations that teach and hold their sales managers accountable to this style of coaching and training.